jfcherng-sublime/ST-AutoSetSyntax/docs/src/experimental/dl-based-syntax-detection.md

     The dependencies can be up to \~50 MB in size, so it may take a while.
     When it's done, there will be a popup dialogue.

-    !!! tip "If your machine have no access to GitHub..."
+    !!! tip "If your machine has no access to GitHub..."

         You can download the dependencies on [GitHub][plugin-dependencies-dir] basing on your machine's OS and CPU architecture by any means.